 3. Put to one side all the things that you have worn over and over and when you use them, you know you look really good.
 That perfect lipstick, the lavender pencil, exactly the right thickness mascara.
 You’ll want to keep these handy.

 4. Now, sort through and check the rest, my pet hates are; mascaras that are dried up, black pencils that barely work, and lipsticks that feel too dry (I prefer gooey ones but that’s just me), eye shadows that give me the appearance of a bad hangover.
 The things that don’t function, chuck them out now.
-BUT, be bold, if you aren’t sure have a go at trying it out.
-Sometimes something that looks unlikely, can actually work when its on you!
+BUT, be bold, if you aren’t sure have a go with it. try it out.
+Sometimes something that looks unlikely, can actually work when its on you.

 5. So now you have (probably) 3 piles.
 A small pile of tried and tested, a pile to throw away, and some that you’re not sure of.
-Run through the not sure things, just pop them on, if your teeth look yellow, or the foundation is just the wrong colour, just give yourself a break and let it go.
-Make a gift on anything that’s new or barely used or if that’s not possible, throw away.
+Run through the not sure things, just pop them on.
+If your teeth look yellow, or the foundation is just the wrong colour, just give yourself a break and let it go.
+Make a gift of anything that’s new or barely used or if that’s not possible, throw away.

 6. Some things you still might not be certain of, keep them and experiment with them in the next few weeks.

-7. Throw your makeup bag in the wash.
+7. Throw your makeup bag in the wash or wipe it out if its fragile.

 8. Wipe everything you’re keeping with a clean, damp cloth and sharpen the pencils.